Fogarty Oliver RothschildFamily law & Jewish family law

 What family law actually costs in Melbourne — hourly rates, realistic total cost ranges by matter type, and what drives the bill up or down.

-By Elisa Rothschild BA/LLB·22 May 2026·6 min read
+By Elisa Rothschild BA/LLB·10 June 2026·6 min read

 Cost is the first question almost every new client asks and almost the only question the legal profession has historically been bad at answering directly.
 This article gives realistic, current figures for family law in Melbourne in 2026 — what hourly rates look like, what a typical separation costs from start to finish, and the factors that drive the number up or down.
+Prefer a quick, personalised range?
+Try our family law cost estimator.

 Hourly rates in Melbourne family law